It’s baaaacccckkkk.

 The Main Library is the perfect home for this iconic train.
 The library was constructed from 1903 to 1906 primarily using funds donated by Andrew Carnegie and it’s one of the most elegant buildings in Columbus.
+The train fits right in.

 The attraction was built in 1992 by Applied Imagination founder Paul Busse and until 2009, it was displayed in the lobby of the Huntington Building at Broad and High.